Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 * If transaction A has written an object and transaction B wants to read that object, B must wait until A commits or aborts before it can continue.
 (Reading an old version of the object, is not acceptable under 2PL.)

 In 2PL, writers don’t just block other writers; they also block readers and vice versa.
-Snapshot isolation has the mantra **readers never block writers, and writers never block readers**, which captures this key difference between snapshot isolation and two-phase locking.
+Snapshot isolation has the mantra readers never block writers, and writers never block readers, **which captures this key difference between snapshot isolation and two-phase locking.**

-On the other hand, because 2PL provides serializability, it protects against all the race conditions discussed earlier, including lost updates and write skew.
+On the other hand, because 2PL provides serializability, **it protects against all the race conditions discussed earlier, including lost updates and write skew.**

 #### Implementation of two-phase locking